 Let us now take a closer look at some of those other similarly related questions that you may have including, what would you call a female groomsman and what would they wear.

 We’ll finish up with a few of your other groomsman requirements for your special day so be sure to keep reading until the end to get all of the information that you need!

 Can You Have A Woman As A Groomsman?

 It is entirely possible to have a woman as a groomsman.
 Ultimately, you should have who you want and this is an ideal way to honor those special people in your life.

 Generally and traditionally, people will choose their relatives or close friends to serve as a groomsmen.
-While they tend to be older males, the age and gender is not something you have to take into account if you do not wish.
+While they tend to be older males, the age and gender are not something you have to take into account if you do not wish.

-They have a certain number of specific duties and responsibilities to ensure that the wedding goes to plan, and that the groom is fully supported throughout the process.
+They have a certain number of specific duties and responsibilities to ensure that the wedding goes to plan and that the groom is fully supported throughout the process.

 If you do decide to opt for a female groomsman, then consequently, there are some considerations to take into account.

 The bachelor party typically takes place a few months before the wedding.
 It is a party given to the groom and is traditionally only attended by other men.

 However, you can and absolutely should invite a female groomsman to your bachelor party.
 Not doing so would be a form of exclusion and would not likely go down well.